THE BIG INTERVIEW: Jon Dutton, Chief Executive, Rugby League World Cup 2021

 Main image (top): Picture by Simon Wilkinson/SWpix.com – 19/06/2018 – Rugby League World Cup 2021 “Inspired By” Launch Event, The Mansion House, City of London

-Jon Dutton is one of some 40+ high calibre industry expert speakers that will be sharing their invaluable insights and experiences at Europe’s first premium seat event, ALSD International, coming to London this October, 10-12.
+Jon Dutton is one of 60+ high calibre industry expert speakers that will be sharing their invaluable insights and experiences at Europe’s first premium seat event, ALSD International, coming to London this October, 10-12, where he will be taking part in a Pro Sports Super Panel, alongside Tyler Mazereeuw, CRO at the Canadian Football League, with moderator, Bernie Mullen, Chairman & CEO at The Aspire Group.
+Jon will also be giving the Closing Keynote.